Acquired

 by Aurélien Guichard

 Bond No. 9 Chinatown is an Eau de Parfum launched in 2005, created by Aurélien Guichard.
-The fragrance opens with Bergamot and Peach Blossom, settles into a heart of Peony, Orange Blossom, Gardenia, and Tuberose, and dries down to a base of Vanilla, Sandalwood, Patchouli, and Guaiac Wood.
+Chinatown opens with Peach Blossom and Bergamot, settles into a heart of Orange Blossom, Tuberose, Peony, and Gardenia, and dries down to a base of Cedar, Sandalwood, Patchouli, and Guaiac Wood.
+Bond No. 9's Chinatown carries an Acquired verdict, a white floral-led wear.

 Chinatown is a love-it-or-hate-it affair.
 Expect a polarizing, unique blend of spicy florals and creamy woods that some find enchanting and others, well, say it's more 'old lady' than niche.